Stay Connected to UBC

 If you retire from UBC, Faculty Relations will work with your Dean’s Office to arrange for your name to be forwarded Senate for consideration for emeritus status as long as your retirement has been recorded on the HRMS database.
 If you resign instead of retiring and wish to be considered for emeritus status, you should contact Faculty Relations at firstname.lastname@example.org to enquire about eligibility.
 Reviews for emeritus status are done twice per year and are normally forwarded to the May and December Senate meetings.

 Privileges for Emeriti

 Privileges available to emeriti are as follows:

-Emeriti faculty are eligible for membership in the Association of Professors Emeriti.
-The general objectives of the Association are to sustain the relationships of professors emeriti and other emeritus faculty with UBC and promote their interests and welfare.
+Emeriti faculty are eligible for membership in the UBC Emeritus College.
+The general objectives of the College are to sustain the relationships of professors emeriti and other emeritus faculty with UBC and promote their interests and welfare.
 Note that the fee is waived for the membership year in which you are granted emeritus/emerita status.

 Emeriti faculty are eligible for free parking permits, which will provide the same parking privileges as active faculty and staff.
 To obtain your parking permit, apply in person at Parking Services.
 When you apply you must bring:

 - your letter from Faculty Relations, or the letter from the AVP & Registrar